LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

 .. admonition:: Note

    There are some issues with running StackBlitz in the Firefox browser.
-The preview page may only be visible in a separate tab, and some menu items may not be visible if you are logged into the site.
+The preview page may only be visible in a separate tab, some menu items may not be visible when logged into the site, and saving your progress becomes quirky.

-   If you choose not to use Safari or Chrome as alternates, follow the instructions for :ref:`saving your work <angular-lesson1-save>` carefully.
+   For these exercises, we recommend using Safari or Chrome as alternates.
+If you insist on using Firefox, follow the instructions for :ref:`saving your work <angular-lesson1-save>` carefully.

 Part 1: Modify the CSS
 -----------------------